 What legislation is intended to compensate for Camp Lejeune contaminated water diseases?

-The Honoring Our PACT Act of 2022 bill provides benefits to veterans who have suffered injuries or illnesses due to chemical exposure while in the military.
+The Honoring Our PACT Act of 2022 bill provides benefits to veterans who have suffered injuries or illnesses due to chemical exposure while in military service.
 Camp Lejeune residents may be eligible for compensation if they “resided, worked, or [were] otherwise exposed (including in utero exposure)” to water at Camp Lejeune for at least 30 days between 1953 and 1987.
 Victims exposed to Camp Lejeune water will have two years to file a claim for compensation.
 Victims are still eligible for benefits even if they’ve already received health benefits from the VA.

 How to file a claim for Camp Lejeune water contamination?